 1909 by Erica Weiner Machine Age Ring

-This beauty was inspired by a vintage piece from the Machine Age, or early 20th century.
+This beauty was inspired by a vintage piece from the early 20th century.
 The design presents a row of three diamonds, framed by four accent diamonds positioned at each directional pole.
-The ring features a a corrugated marquise shape and is set in 14k white and yellow gold.
+The ring features a corrugated marquise shape and is set in 14k white and yellow gold.

 Charles & Colvard Forever One 2.70CTW Radiant Near-Colorless Moissanite Solitaire Engagement Ring